Bootstrap Framework - How does it work and what is its purpose?

 More interesting articles

-The Symfony Framework - We show you the corresponding advantages and disadvantages compared to other frameworks.
+The Zend Framework - we show you the advantages and disadvantages of the PHP framework.